Iagrah99/pawfect-events/README.md

 Whether it's a dog-walking meetup, a dog agility competition, or a dog training workshop, Pawfect Events allows users to explore different types of events tailored to their interests.

+The hosted version can be found <a href="https://pawfect-events.vercel.app/">here</a>.

 **Please note that this Web App is hosted using Render as a free instance type which will spin-down after 15 minutes of inactivity, and then will spin back up when the next request is made.
 This process of spinning back up may take a couple of minutes to complete, so please be patient.**

 ### Core Functionality